 Unless we act immediately, they will be forced to leave for good.
 But with a little ingenuity, we can re-green the desert and grow lasting change.

-We aim to work with 35,600 people from 19 villages over a three-year period.
-Our innovative plan has five key elements:
+We are working with approximately 35,600 people from 19 villages over a three-year period.
+Our innovative project has five key elements:

-Making the most of the water during the rainy season by storing it for as long as possible using repaired dams and newly built reservoirs.
-We will work with community members to build and restore five dams/hafirs and other earthworks.
+Making the most of the water during the rainy season by storing it for as long as possible using repaired dams and newly built reservoirs: We are working with community members to build and restore five dams or ‘hafirs’, and other earthworks.

-Connecting the stored water to where it’s needed most and using it to rehabilitate the land.
-Together we will install two solar pumping stations to directly irrigate 3,000 small farms.
+Connecting the stored water to where it’s needed most and using it to rehabilitate the land: Together we are installing two solar-powered pumping stations to directly irrigate 3,000 small farms.

-Planting forests to re-green land lost to the advancing desert and improve environmental resilience.
-A community tree planting scheme will initially propagate 30,000 seedlings during the project period and tens of thousands more over time.
+Planting forests to re-green land lost to the advancing desert and improve environmental resilience: A community tree-planting scheme is underway, with the propagation of 30,000 seedlings during the project period and tens of thousands more over time.

-The local people will re-seed 500 acres of grassland to provide food for livestock and restore the balance of resources between pastoralists and farmers.
+The local people are aiming to re-seed 500 acres of grassland to provide food for livestock and restore the balance of resources between pastoralists and farmers.

-Training farmers in new techniques such as crop rotation, crescent farming and crop spacing in order to improve harvests.
+Training is being delivered to farmers in new techniques such as crop rotation, crescent farming and crop spacing in order to improve harvests.